Drogheda No.2 Lifeboat Station

-Drogheda No.2 Lifeboat Station was located near Mornington, a village on the south side of the River Boyne estuary, near Drogheda in County Meath, Ireland.
+Drogheda No.2 Lifeboat Station was near Mornington, a village on the south side of the River Boyne estuary, near Drogheda in County Meath, Ireland.

 A lifeboat station was established at Mornington by the Royal National Lifeboat Institution (RNLI) in 1872.
 The station would become Drogheda Lifeboat Station following the closure of in 1899.

 After 54 years of operation, Drogheda (No.2) Lifeboat Station closed in 1926.